-Ian McHarg and the Search for the Ideal Order looks at the well-known and studied landscape architect, Ian McHarg, in a new light.
+Ian McHarg and the Search for Ideal Order looks at the well-known and studied landscape architect, Ian McHarg, in a new light.
 The author explores McHarg’s formative years, and investigates how his ideas developed in both their complexity and scale.
-As a precursor to McHarg’s approach in his seminal book Design with Nature, this book offers new interpretations into his search for harmonious environmental order and outlines how his struggle to understand humanity’s relationship to the environment in an era of rapid social and technological change reflects an ongoing challenge that landscape design has yet to fully resolve.
+As a precursor to McHarg’s approach in his influential book Design with Nature, this book offers new interpretations into his search for environmental order and outlines how his struggle to understand humanity’s relationship to the environment in an era of rapid social and technological change reflects an ongoing challenge that landscape design has yet to fully resolve.
 This book will be of great interest to academics and researchers in landscape architectural history.

 Introduction Part 1: Early Affinities 1.
 Experience and Education 2.
 Housing and the Humane City Part 2: The Place of Nature 3.
 Space, Time, and Being 4.
 First Principles 5.
 The House We Live In 6.
 The Ecology of the City 7.
 Toward a New Landscape Part 3: Implementing Order 8.
 City and Countryside 9.
 Natural Beauty 10.
 Health and Pathology 11.
 Fit, Fitting and Most Fit Part 4: The Patterns of Paradise 12.
 Pardisan